leslielc/leslielc/README.md

-### Hi there,
+### Hi there, I'm Chang

-I'm currently learning at Ravenclaw, Hogwarts School of Witchcraft and Wizardry.
+I'm a student from House Ravenclaw, Hogwarts School of Witchcraft and Wizardry.
-My major is Astronomy, not astrology, however, stars could really affect our life.

-Leslie,
-21.3.27
+I'm currently learning Astronomy, not astrology from centaurs.

+I believe stars will affect our life; gravity attracts us all!

 <!--